Owner / Trademark Attorney

 After about a year at the PD’s office, I went to work for a more traditional law firm, defending hospitals against medical malpractice.
 Aside from not enjoying representing a faceless entity, I soon realized that I missed the days of being in court and representing individuals whose lives I could directly impact and help.

-So at the end of 2005, I left firm life behind and started my first solo practice.
+So at the end of 2005, I left firm life behind and started my first solo practice in Orlando Florida.

 There are some attorneys who say they chose family law, I can honestly say that family law chose me.
 I initially rejected the thought of being a family law attorney.
 But shortly after I started my practice, another lawyer in my building started to send me all of his “domestic” cases, as he liked to call them.
 I needed money to pay the bills, so I took them.
 Before I knew it, my firm was busier than I could possibly imagine and we were a full-fledged family law firm.